damey2011/django-gcloud-tasks/README.rst

 Features
 --------

-* Tasks management through django admin.
+* Tasks management through django admin. (when you delete tasks through the admin, they are deleted from the queue if they have not yet been processed).
 * Extendable Task model.
 * Task creation model signal.
 * Extended support for libraries like :code:`django-tenant-schemas`.